People Pleasers & Approval Seekers

+So you think you're just a really nice person who does things for others and makes them feel happy?
 That doesn’t sound all that bad.
 On the surface, this is what people pleasing looks like.
-When we scratch beneath the surface, it is actually a much more destructive pattern involving the way we think, feel and behave in our interactions with others.[continued below]
+When we scratch beneath the surface, it is actually a much more destructive pattern involving the way we think, feel and behave in our interactions with others.

 Why do we do it?

 We do it for a variety of reasons.
 Sometimes we do it to feel a sense of control over our environment.
 Other times, we're trying to get love or approval from someone.
 We often do it to avoid conflict or uncomfortable feelings.
 The underlying belief seems to be that if we just play nice, we can keep ourselves safe: people will love us, help us, approve of us, be kind to us, be there for us when we need them; and at the same time, we can feel useful and see ourselves as "good" people.